-- 8. All first-time-in-college and transfer students are required to take a math placement examination in order to determine their level of skill in mathematics.
-The math course in which a student is initially enrolled is determined by his/her performance on the examination. - 9.
+- 8. All first time-in-college and transfer students are required to take a math placement examination in order to determine their level of skill in mathematics.
+The math course in which a student is initially enrolled is determined by the student's performance on the examination. - 9.
 The math sequence is mandatory and is as follows:

-College Algebra I (MATH 006) College Algebra II (MATH 010) or Patterns of Math (MATH 012)
+College Algebra I WR (MATH 005) or College Algebra I (MATH 006) College Algebra II (MATH 010) or Patterns of Math (MATH 012)